jamesplease/react-state-context/README.md

 ### Actions

 Actions are functions that you define where you can update the state using `setState`.
-If you have used Redux, then they could be considered analagous to action creators.
+If you have used Redux, then you can think of them as serving a similar role to action creators.

-We recommend defining the actions for each of your StateContexts together on an object.
-Here is an example actions object:
+We recommend defining the actions for each indiividual StateContexts on an object.
+Here is an example actions object for a StateContext that manages a list of todos:

 ```js
 const todoActions = {